-We have been there; stuck on a long-haul flight with that burning creeping up or in a new place with no pharmacy around trying to somehow get hold of some antibiotics.
+We've put together some simple travel essentials and practical tips that help us feel comfortable, confident and prepared wherever we're heading.
+Because we have been there; stuck on a long-haul flight with that burning creeping up or in a new place with no pharmacy around trying to somehow get hold of some antibiotics.

 First things first, always consult your doctor before any trip if you have concerns accessing medication or support.
 They can provide you with the necessary medication and advice to prepare you while you are away from home.